brendan-rius/darkmall/README.md

 ## How to become very rich very fast

  - Deploy this market with a great frontend stored on IPFS.
- - Create an ICO that gives token holders right to get a portion of your 10% cut with the mall (iIf you are smart, you should be able to raise 30-150M (tell the investors you need to pay for public audit. but do it for real it's important)
-Keep some tokens for yourself)
+ - Create an ICO that gives token holders right to get a portion of your 10% cut with the mall (if you are smart, you should be able to raise 30-150M (tell the investors you need to pay for public audit. but do it for real it's important).
+Keep some tokens for yourself
  - Get the money out, transform it to Monero for security, then sell it through your offshore company's GDAX account.
- - You become the new Pablo Escobar and improve public health without moving from your couch
+ - Become the new Pablo Escobar and improve public health without moving from your couch
- - You spend your life scrade of law enforcement and struggle getting your money out
+ - Spend your life scared of law enforcement and struggle getting your money out
- - You end up convicted with 2 life-terms in prison, or you hang yourself in a Thai jail cell
+ - End up convicted with 2 life-terms in prison, or you hang yourself in a Thai jail cell

 Seriously, don't do that.

-If you have the capacity to do it, you would probably be better off doing something like creating the next Facebook.
+If you have the skills to do it, you would probably be better off doing something like trying creating the next Facebook.

 I strongly discourage deploying this kind of market to the Ethereum blockchain without proper control over what you are doing.

 I am not responsible for what you do.

 Logos are free to use.
 Consider it a gift to the community.
 All credit goes to the designer wants to stay anonymous.
 SVG versions available in repo.